danbev/learning-v8/README.md

 ### Small Integers
 Reading through v8.h I came accross `// Tag information for Smi` Smi stands for small integers.
-It turns out that ECMA Number is defined as 64-bit binary double-precision but internaly v8 uses 32-bit to represent all values.
-How can that work, you can represent a 64-bit value using only 32-bits rigth?
+It turns out that ECMA Number is defined as 64-bit binary double-precision but internally v8 uses 32-bit to represent all values.
+How can that work, you can represent a 64-bit value using only 32-bits right?
 Instead the small integer is represented by the 32 bits plus a pointer to the 64-bit number. v8 needs to know if a value stored in memory represents a 32-bit integer, or if it is really a 64-bit number, in which case it has to follow the pointer to get the complete value.
 This is where the concept of tagging comes in.